 Influenza (flu) season

-This year, with COVID-19 circulating during the influenza season, getting an Influenza vaccine (or flu shot) is more important than ever before to protect ourselves, and our community.
+With COVID-19 circulating during the influenza season, getting an Influenza vaccine (or flu shot) is more important than ever before to protect ourselves, and our community.
 The Centers for Disease Control and Prevention (CDC) and the Advisory Committee on Immunization Practices (ACIP) recommend almost everyone, 6 months and older, and those who are high-risk for complications, get vaccinated annually.

 Where can I get a flu shot?